skiply/hmfaysal.github.io/_posts/2014-08-30-jekyll-estimated-reading-time-liquid-no-plugins.md

 {% endhighlight %}

 Now we come to the main part, displaying the Estimated Reading Time (ERT) for each post.
 Simply putting the `{% raw %}{{ readtime }}{% endraw %} minute` tag will display a floating point value, but I am sure you are more interested in integer values for aesthetic and ease of reading purposes.
+There is a JavaScript snippet to fix this, I will discuss that in the latter part of the article.

 For this post `{% raw %}{{ readtime }}{% endraw %} min` will display

 Lets make things interesting.
-Lets make the User eXperience(UX) better by pluralizing the word "minute" if its greater than 1.
-Here is the code for this:
+Lets make the User eXperience(UX) better by handling the pluralization of the word "minute" if its greater than 1.
+The basic idea is this, if the calculated reading time is less than 1 minute, display "Less than 1 minute read", if its between 1 minute and 1 and a half minutes display "1 minute read", and if its more than 1 and half minutes, display the "calculated minutes read".
+Here is the code to achieve this:

+{% highlight ruby %}
+{% raw %}
+{% if site.readtime %}
+  {% if readtime < 1 %}Less than 1 minute read{% endif %}
+  {% if readtime > 1 and readtime < 1.5 %}1 minute read{% endif %}
+  {% if readtime > 1.5 %}{{ readtime }} minutes read{% endif %}
+{% endif %}
+{% endraw %}
+{% endhighlight %}

 With the Jekyll 2.2.0 update, Jekyll supports a wide array of important data types like `int` and `float` and does not support many of the older liquid math operators that would have made doing this much easier, which is good in a sense.
 Prior to Jekyll version 2.2.0, the `divided_by` operator would return a rounded integer.
 But for the time being, we have to do with a custom JavaScript snippet that rounds the number.
 Just put it in the sites footer.